About the Program

 IMPORTANT: While we do our best to make to make the best match possible, not all matches will align directly to a specific area of interest.

 The program is designed to be flexible for busy alumni mentors and mentees.
 Mentors and mentees have complete control over the mentorship relationship and can decide how the relationship will work.
-Although the Program strongly recommends that pairs connect for at least 1-2 hours each month in order to fully form a mentorship connection.
+Although the we strongly recommends that pairs connect for at least 1-2 hours each month in order to fully form a mentorship connection.
 Pairs are able to utilize any of these options available to meet: in-person, email, phone, or video chat.